salesforce/lwc-rfcs/text/0000-third-party-web-components-support.md

 `lwc:dom="manual"` directive), the preferred way would be to enable this use case through the rendering of native web components.
 Browser support for native web components was still in the early stages when LWC was first implemented, but it is quite good today.
-In addition, many frameworks now support native web components as a compilation target so it makes sense to add native web component support as a first class citizen.
+In addition, many frameworks now support native web components as a compilation target so it makes sense to add first class support for native web components.

 ## Detailed design